Ajithkumarreddy123/Courier-Management-System/README.md

-#☕ JavaApplication2 - MySQL CRUD Operations
+JavaApplication2 - MySQL CRUD Operations

-This project demonstrates a Java standalone application built in NetBeans IDE with integration to a MySQL Database.
+A standalone Java application built in the NetBeans IDE with integration to a MySQL Database.
+This project demonstrates Java fundamentals (OOP, collections, methods) and database connectivity (JDBC) for performing real-world CRUD (Create, Read, Update, Delete) operations.

-It performs CRUD operations (Create, Read, Update, Delete) using JDBC and follows OOP principles for clean, modular design.
+📌 Problem Statement
+The goal was to build a simple Java application that can:

+Connect securely to a MySQL database.

+Allow a user to store, retrieve, update, and delete records.

+Provide a basic interface for users to interact with the data through the console.

-#🚀 Features
+✨ Key Features

-🔌 Connects Java with MySQL using JDBC
+The application is implemented in Java using the NetBeans IDE and follows this approach:

+Database Integration: Uses the JDBC (Java Database Connectivity) API to connect the Java application with a MySQL database.

+CRUD Operations: Supports all four fundamental database operations:

-✍️ Create new records
+Create: Add new records to the database.

-📖 Read existing records

-✏️ Update records

-❌ Delete records

-🛠️ Clean OOP design (Encapsulation + DAO pattern)

-#🧱 Architecture

-[Java Application] ---> [JDBC Driver] ---> [MySQL Database]
+Read: Retrieve existing records.

+Update: Modify existing records.

+Delete: Remove records from the database.

+OOP Principles: Built using Object-Oriented principles like Encapsulation and modular methods for better code maintainability and readability.

+Reusable Code: The database connection logic is separated into a utility/helper class (DBConnection.java) to be reused across the application.

-#🛠️ Tech Stack
+🛠️ Tech Stack
 Language: Java

 Database: MySQL

 IDE: Apache NetBeans

-Driver: JDBC (MySQL Connector/J)
+API/Driver: JDBC (MySQL Connector/J)

 Version Control: Git & GitHub

-#📂 Project Structure
+📂 Project Structure
+The project follows a standard NetBeans Java application structure:

 JavaApplication2/
-│── nbproject/                # NetBeans project configuration
+|-- nbproject/      # NetBeans project configuration files
-│── src/
+|-- src/
-│   └── javaapplication2/
+|   `-- javaapplication2/
-│       ├── DBConnection.java # Handles MySQL database connection
+|       |-- DBConnection.java # Handles the MySQL database connection
-│       ├── Main.java         # Entry point of the application
+|       |-- Main.java         # Main entry point of the application
-│       ├── Model.java        # Data model (POJO classes)
+|       |-- Model.java        # Represents the data model (POJO classes)
-│       └── UserDAO.java      # CRUD functions (DAO pattern)
+|       `-- UserDAO.java      # Contains the CRUD functions (Data Access Object)
-│── build/                    # Auto-generated .class files
+|-- build/            # Auto-generated compiled .class files
-└── README.md                 # Documentation
+`-- README.md         # This documentation file

-#⚙️ Setup Instructions
+⚙️ Getting Started
+Follow these steps to set up and run the project on your local machine.

-✅ Prerequisites
+Prerequisites

-Java JDK 8 or higher
+Java Development Kit (JDK) 8 or higher.

-Apache NetBeans IDE
+Apache NetBeans IDE.

-MySQL Server running
+MySQL Server installed and running.

-MySQL JDBC Connector (mysql-connector-java-x.x.x.jar)
+MySQL JDBC Connector (.jar file).

-#🗄️ Database Setup
+1. Database Setup
+First, create the database and the necessary table in MySQL.

+-- Create a new database named 'java_app'
 CREATE DATABASE java_app;

+-- Switch to the new database
 USE java_app;

+-- Create a 'users' table to store user data
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(50) NOT NULL,